-Maybe your budget, like mine, is limited.
-Hospitality is still an art you can and should practice.
+Maybe your budget is limited.
+Hospitality is still an art you can (and should) practice.
 The purpose of hospitality is not to showcase your home or dazzle guests with amazing food.

 Hospitality is simply “receiving and entertaining strangers or guests …with kind and generous liberality” (Webster).